Cairn Cunnane, Artist Blacksmith Sculptor

 Forged bronze plaque designed by Cairn Cunnane.

 Forged steel and bronze, stone.
-H:1830 (6 ft.) x W:6100 (20 ft.) x D:1525 (5 ft.)
+H:1830 (6 ft) x W:6100 (20 ft) x D:1525 (5 ft)

 This is on an island in the lobby of a condominium tower.
 It is an imaginary place and space with paths winding through giant tree forms, blowing grasses, plants and flowers.
 Trails connect the flatlands to the mountains and meanders from an ancient castle like ruin on one side to a hillside village on the other.
 People change through time, and as our eyes follow the paths, our minds are free to create stories or open memories.

 Stainless steel, painted.
 L: 68.5 m.
-(225 ft.) x H: Treeforms 3960 (13 ft.)
-H: Figures -varied to 1980 (78 in.)
+(225 ft) x H: Treeforms 3960 (13 ft) H: Figures -varied to 1980 (78 in)

 “Our Fence” takes a functional fence and changes the physicality of it to become a welcome part of park and landmark for the community that relates to its people and history.
 There is a forest background for Mr. Bingham, a lumber baron who personally donated this land and its upkeep to be a public park.
 The figures overlap each other, creating new patterns and layers like the people of the area.
 Hats mix identities and bridge time.
 Throughout are openings, windows of a sort, that lead to discoveries.
 There is a path, a river, which flows through the whole piece and waterfalls that spread ripples in the gate.
 These relate to flow, connection, and history, since this area actually was settled for those who would build the canal as a way around the Rideau falls.

 Stainless steel, fabricated.
-H:4270 (14 ft.)
+H:4270 (14 ft)

 This piece is an abstracted natural form that marks a point in transition between the street and the building.

-2013_Parliament of Canada_East block, Governor Generals Entrance.
+2013 Parliament of Canada East block, Governor Generals Entrance.

 Wrought iron, coal forged, painted.
 4 sections-total:6700 (22 ft.)